 Chicken in Red Grape Sauce

-We encountered this wonderful chicken dish in a red grape sauce at an Italian restaurant many years ago.
+We encountered this wonderful chicken dish in a red grape sauce at a restaurant many years ago.
 I decided to make it at home but adding my own touch to it.
 Over the years it has become a favorite at home.
 Sometime we use pork tenderloin instead of chicken.
-Enjoy with a bottle of West Tuscan Cuvée.
+Enjoy with a bottle of West Cabernet Sauvignon or West Crest Cuvée.

 Ingredients for Four Servings: